Hiswe/vh-check/README.md

 Instead of being the total size of the gap, it will be 1% of the real window size.
 You can find more explanation in this [CSS Trick article](https://css-tricks.com/the-trick-to-viewport-units-on-mobile/)

-_Important_
+_⚠️ Important_

-If you don't set a `cssVarName`, the CSS custom property will be named `vh` So in your CSS it will be:
+If you don't set a `cssVarName`, the CSS custom property will be named `vh`.
+So your CSS should be:

 ```css
 .my-element {